Dambagasare Sumedhankara Thera

 The temple is among the sixteen holiest Buddhist shrines Solosmasthana in Sri Lanka and thought to contain relics of four Buddhas: Kakusandha, Koṇāgamana, Kassapa and Gautama.
 It is also believed to be the seventeenth place where the Buddha visited during his visits to the country and the only place where the Buddha offered flowers.

-He is the teacher of Kiribathgoda Gnanananda Thero, the founder of Mahamevnawa Buddhist Monasteries.
+He is the teacher of Kiribathgoda Gnanananda Thera, the founder and chief advisor of Mahamevnawa Maha Sangha Sabha, Mahamevnawa Buddhist Monasteries and Shraddha Media Network.